Episcopal Collegiate School

-Episcopal Collegiate School is an independent college preparatory school located in Little Rock, Arkansas established in 1998 under the name "The Cathedral School."
+Episcopal Collegiate School is an independent college preparatory school located in Little Rock, Arkansas established in 1998.

+About

-In July 2003, it changed its name to Episcopal Collegiate School.
-It has a total student body of approximately 780 students and an average class size of 15, and the teacher to student ratio is approximately 7:1.
-It has a financial endowment of over $50 million, which was contributed by Jackson T. Stephens, his son, Warren Stephens and daughter-in-law, Harriet C. Stephens.
+In 2021-22 academic year, the school had a total student body of 738 students and an average class size of 11, and the teacher to student ratio is approximately 7:1.

+The school has a financial endowment of over $50 million, which was contributed by Jackson T. Stephens, his son, Warren Stephens and daughter-in-law, Harriet C. Stephens.

 Episcopal Collegiate School's colors are hunter green, white, and navy blue and its mascot is the Wildcat.

-Affiliations
+Accreditation

 Episcopal is accredited by Southwestern Association of Episcopal Schools and Arkansas Non-Public Schools Accrediting Association.
 Episcopal also has affiliations or is a member of: National Association of Episcopal Schools, School and Student Service for Financial Aid, Association for Supervision and Curriculum Development, International Reading Association, National Council of Teachers of Mathematics, Arkansas Activities Association, National Science Teachers' Association, and National Council of Teachers of English.

 Athletics

-Episcopal offers football, tennis, golf, volleyball, cross country, cheerleading, boys and girls basketball, wrestling, baseball, lacrosse, soccer, softball, and track.
+Episcopal offers football, tennis, golf, volleyball, cross country, cheerleading, boys and girls basketball, wrestling, baseball, lacrosse, soccer, softball, rowing, and track.

 They have won the following state championships: